fortalice/pyldapsearch/README.md

   -aesKey TEXT           AES key to use for Kerberos Authentication (128 or
                          256 bits)
+  -ldaps                 Use LDAPS instead of LDAP -no-smb                Do not make a SMB connection to the DC to get its
+                         hostname (useful for -k).
+Requires a hostname to be provided with -dc-ip
-  -ldaps                 Use LDAPS instead of LDAP -silent                Do not print query results to console (results will
+  -silent                Do not print query results to console (results will
                          still be logged)
   --help                 Show this message and exit.